 Amazon

-Exotic and accessible, the Peruvian Amazon is just a short flight from Lima.
+Exotic and accessible, the Peruvian Amazon is just a short flight from Lima or Cuzco.
 We have a huge selection of luxury Amazon cruises and rustic jungle lodges around both Iquitos and Puerto Maldonado.

 Lake Titicaca

-Straddling the border with Bolivia, this the highest navigable lake in the world at 3,820m above sea level.
-Visit the famous Uros floating islands, or overnight with a homestay on Amantani or Taquile islands.
+Straddling the border with Bolivia, is the world’s highest navigable lake at an impressive 3,820 meters above sea level.
+Visit the iconic Uros floating islands.
+For a deeper cultural experience, spend a night with a local family on Amantani or Taquile islands, where traditional customs and stunning lake views offer an unforgettable glimpse into Andean life.

 Arequipa & Colca Canyon